Forthoney/mooro/README.md

 ## Uncompromising Minimalism
 Mooro aims to deliver all essential features expected from a modern Ruby web server such as
 * **Parallelism**.
 Mooro utilizes true parallelism with CRuby through `Ractor`s.
 * **Logging**.
-Supervisor start/stop, worker errors, and other notable events are logged by default, and adding additional logging points is as simple as adding `logger.send("message")`.
+Supervisor start/stop, worker errors, and other notable events are logged by default, and adding additional logging points is as straightforward as adding `logger.send("message")`.
 * **Stopping**.
 Capable of gracefully stopping (or forcefully, if you prefer that).

 At the same time, it abstracts virtually nothing away from TCPServer, enabling maximum extensibility.